myshares/myshares/README.txt

-Running the Bils software:
+Running the MyShare software:

 Dependencies: Java 7 or later needs to be installed first.
 Only the Oracle JVM has been tested and supported.

 There is no installation needed.
-Unpack the nxl-client.zip package and open a shell in the resulting nxl directory.
+Unpack the mys-client.zip package and open a shell in the resulting mys directory.
 Execute the run.sh script if using Linux, or run.bat if using Windows.
 This will start a java server process, which will begin logging its activities to the console.
 The initialization takes a few seconds.
-When it is ready, you should see the message "Bils server 1.0.0 started successfully".
-Open a browser, without stopping the java process, and go to http://localhost:14725 , where the Bils UI should now be available.
+When it is ready, you should see the message "MyShare server 1.0.0 started successfully".
+Open a browser, without stopping the java process, and go to http://localhost:14725 , where the MyShare UI should now be available.
 To stop the application, type Ctrl-C inside the console window.